Skip to main content

 FAQ

-Start writing within 60 seconds of reading the prompt — no planning.
-When you stall, return to the emotion named in the prompt and ask: what does your character want right now because of this feeling?
+Start writing within 60 seconds of reading the prompt — skip the planning phase.
+When you stall, return to the specific emotion and ask: what does your character want right now because of this feeling?
 That question almost always unlocks the next sentence.
-Treat the prompt as a compass, not a script.

-Why anchor a story to one emotion instead of mixing several?
+why anchor a story to one emotion instead of mixing several feelings together

-How do I write about grief or shame without it feeling melodramatic?
+how do you write grief or shame without it sounding melodramatic

-Focus on specific, concrete sensory details rather than broad emotional declarations.
-'She couldn't stop crying' is melodrama.
-'She kept refolding his sweater' is grief.
-Authenticity comes from particularity — the small, strange, precise ways real people behave when overwhelmed by a feeling.
+Replace emotional declarations with specific, concrete sensory details.
+'She couldn't stop crying' is melodrama; 'she kept refolding his sweater' is grief.
+Authenticity comes from particularity — the small, precise ways real people behave when overwhelmed.